nodarhub/hammerhead_zmq/README.md

 # Introduction

-This repo contains several C++/CMake examples demonstrating how to interact with Hammerhead using ZeroMQ (ZMQ).
+This repo contains several C++/CMake and Python examples demonstrating how to interact with Hammerhead using ZeroMQ (ZMQ).

-## Dependencies
+## C++ Dependencies

 You will need: